Arepas con queso are savory, cheese filled corn cakes cooked on a griddle. This South American treat is delicious with any meal!

 Instructions

-- In a large bowl, whisk together the cornmeal, slat, cotija cheese and 2 cups of the shredded cheese.
+- In a large bowl, whisk together the cornmeal, salt and cotija cheese.

 - Stir in the water and melted butter to form a soft dough.
 It should be the consistency of homemade playdough.